Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.0/layout/z-index.md

 {{< scss-docs name="zindex-stack" file="scss/_variables.scss" >}}

-To handle overlapping borders within components (e.g., buttons and inputs in input groups), we use low<!-- single digit--> `z-index` values<!-- of `1`, `2`, and `3` for default, hover, and active states.
+To handle overlapping borders<!-- within components (e.g., buttons and inputs in input groups)-->, we use low single digit `z-index` values<!-- of `1`, `2`, and `3` for default, hover, and active states.
 On hover/focus/active, we bring a particular element to the forefront with a higher `z-index` value to show their border over the sibling elements-->.